rpushkarr/oneDNN/doc/primitives/rnn.md

    - No support for AUGRU.
    - No support for Peephole LSTM and Projection LSTM.
    - Int8 support is provided for LSTM only.
-   - Int8 workloads require weights layouts to be #dnnl_format_tag_any.
    - Bias and cell state of bf16 data type is not supported.

 ## Example